Gianlucca123/Computer-Organization-and-Design/README.md

 # Computer Organization and Design

-The aim of this repository is to build the architecture of a cumputer
+The aim of this repository is to build the architecture of a computer